 Fire Station Studios

-On this three-day excursion to Ireland’s west coast; we visit Galway city, the Cliffs of Moher and 16th century Dunguaire Castle.
-We explore the Burren region; this fascinating limestone landscape is home to numerous Megalithic Tombs, such as the Poulnabourne Dolmen, and many monastic Christian structures, as well as rare flora, caves and underground rivers.
-We spend one night on Inishmore, a small island community off the west coast and largest of the Aran Islands.
+We spend one night on Inishmore, a small island community off the west coast and the largest of the Aran Islands.
 There, we bike through stunning scenery, soak up traditional local music, and see Dun Aengus, a Megalithic ring-fort enclosed by three massive dry-stone walls built to deter attackers.
-Undoubtedly the most famous and impressive site on the island, it is perched spectacularly on the edge of a sheer 100-metre cliff that falls dramatically into the Atlantic Ocean.
+Undoubtedly the most famous and impressive site on the island is perched spectacularly on the edge of a sheer 100-meter cliff that falls dramatically into the Atlantic Ocean.